 Similarly, when people shared this story, they were quick to highlight the truly "alien" nature of these creatures.
 Most often, they pulled this quote from the article and used it as a caption when they shared the story: "They're basically unrelated to anything else on our planet."

-Both of the above examples show what is wrong with this story: Aside from being unutterably inaccurate, it is being used as fuel by deniers to prove that the theory of evolution is flawed.
+Both of the above examples show what is wrong with this story: Aside from being unutterably inaccurate, it is being used as fuel by deniers as evidence that the theory of evolution is flawed.

 Unpacking the Facts